danitrave/CapitalCitiesGame/docs/source/classification.rst

 1. genes on the rows;
 2. cells on the columns.

-The first row of the matrix must contain the ids of each cell while the first column must provide the gene ids expressed either in **gene symbol** or **ensembl id**.
+The first row of the matrix must contain the ids of each cell while the first column must provide the gene ids written either as **gene symbol** or **ensembl id**.

 An example of the input file is reported below.